safe-global/safe-android/docs/INTERNAL_BUILD.md

 ## Local Build Setup Requirements
 ### Firebase / Google Services Plugin

 To build the `internal` buildType you need to have a properly configured `google-services.json` file.
 We need it for App distribution via Firebase and Crash reporting.
-Whe don't want to have this file in the git repository because it contains an api_key which might cause builds by external developers to report accidentally to our Crashlytics database
-As an Gnosis developer you can get the latest version here: <https://console.firebase.google.com/u/0/project/safe-firebase-staging/settings/general/android:io.gnosis.safe.internal>
+Whe don't want to have this file in the git repository because it contains an api_key which might cause custom builds to report accidentally to our Crashlytics database.
+For a Gnosis build you can get the latest version here: <https://console.firebase.google.com/u/0/project/safe-firebase-staging/settings/general/android:io.gnosis.safe.internal>.

-As an external developer please have a look at [README](../README.md#Firebase) on instructions how to get it.
+For a custom build, please have a look at the [README.md#Firebase](../README.md#Firebase) for instructions on how to get it.

 ### INFURA API Key